doProgramming/RaspberryData/README.md

 The application is build for user who want a remote control of RaspberryPi.
 We will have some type of robot, and it will be possible to move it by remote (web page, android...)
-For now it has a sensor for humanity, temperature, led lights and it can measure the distance from objects.
+For now it has a sensor for humidity, temperature, led lights and it can measure the distance from objects.

 python code-Let's measure the distance